killje/TripPlanner/README.md

 2. To install angular do `npm install -g @angular/cli` this will install angular cli for the whole computer.
 3. Go to the frontend project folder.
 This is the folder with `package.json` in it and do `npm install`.
 This can take a few minutes.
 4. Do `ng serve [-o]` (`ng` is the angular cli program that handles a lot of the angular project) the `-o` is optional and will open your browser to the webpage when ready
+5. Do `npm run-script proxy` to start the proxy server to mock back-end data

 You can now edit files in `src` and it will automatically be updated on the website.